 Have you ever wished—especially before a dreaded exam—that life had a fast-forward button to get you safely across the exam without having to write it?
 Well, we know that life doesn’t work that way.
 We at Young Scholarz, can train you to help you master those unyielding subjects.
-Our Top-5 tips, we hope, will help you ace upcoming exams and perhaps, be grateful that life didn’t have a fast-forward button after all.
+Whether you’re an IGCSE student or an IBDP student, we can help!
+Our Top five tips for exam prep, we hope, will help you ace upcoming exams and perhaps, be grateful that life didn’t have a fast-forward button after all.

-4. Give practice tests: Given the standard of expectations that each question demands and the limited time you’re given to answer them, it’s often a herculean task just to complete the paper on time.
-But if you want to complete the paper and perform exceptionally well, the only way out is practice!
+Given the standard of expectations that each question demands and the limited time you’re given to answer them, it’s often a herculean task just to complete the paper on time.
+But if you want to complete the paper and perform exceptionally well, the only way out is to practice!
 How much time to devote to each answer depends on its weightage, so make sure you answer each question accordingly.
-There’s nothing as heart-breaking as being unable to complete a paper on time—especially when you’re well prepared.
+There’s nothing as heartbreaking as being unable to complete a paper on time—especially when you’re well prepared.
 That’s why we mentioned planning your answers well in advance.
-During the planning, do a mental analysis of the time needed for each question so you have a good judgement of speed.
+During the planning, do a mental analysis of the time needed for each question so you have a good judgment of speed.
 Practice tests are the most effective means to help you master the art of timing yourself.

 Remember – the journey may be long and hard, but you’re not alone!
 We, at Young Scholarz, are dedicated to supporting you every step of the way.
+We hope you found our tips for exam prep helpful.
 May you have an effort-rewarding exam!

 To have your papers marked by our expert tutors, visit our paper marking services webpage.